Skip to main content

 Vocal Hygiene

-An integral part of your therapy will include improving your vocal behaviors and vocal hygiene, which will allow you to easily modify your voice.
-Some habits that will help improve your vocal behaviors and hygiene include:
+An integral part of your training will include improving your vocal behaviors and vocal hygiene, which will allow you to easily modify your voice.
+The following habits that will help improve your vocal behaviors and hygiene:

-• monitoring the amount of time you spend using your voice, etc.
+• Monitoring the amount of time you spend using your voice

 Our individualized voice exercises will also teach you optimal vocal techniques to use when speaking.
 Our aim is to cultivate healthy vocal behaviors and eliminate harmful ones as we help you shape the voice that reflects your gender identity.
-Voice exercises can train different areas of your voice such as:
+Voice exercises can train different areas of your voice:

 • Pitch – The tonal range of your speaking voice.